readium/annotations/README.md

 An annotation refers to a segment of a resource, which is identified by one or more Selectors.
 The nature of the Selector and methods to describe segments depend on the resource type.
 Providing more than one Selector allows an annotation software to choose the most accurate selector from those it can handle, and helps accomodating evolutions on the annotated resource.

 Annotation selectors are specified in [W3C Annotation Data Model, section Selectors](https://www.w3.org/TR/2017/REC-annotation-model-20170223/#selectors).
-This specification filters selectors deemed useful for annotating publications, and details the use of these selectors.
+This specification filters selectors deemed useful for annotating publications, details the use of these selectors and defines new selectors when deemed useful.

 Note: In (X)HTML documents, reading systems locate a segment of text using a [DOM Range](https://dom.spec.whatwg.org/#interface-abstractrange).
-Textual Selectors are in practice serialized representations of such Range after normalisation.
+Most Selectors are in practice serialized representations of such Range after normalisation.

 ##### 1.3.2.1.
 Text Quote Selector